MrPrimate/ddb-adventure-muncher/README.md

 * Dragon of Icespire Peak
 * Divine Contention
 * Princes of the Apocalypse
-* The Hidden Shrine of Tamoachan
+* Baldur's Gate: Descent into Avernus

 Noteable books with no notes: